colin-mccarthy/tanzu_build/harbor.md

 ```

-Added externalURL do to not being able to log in with default UN and PW
+🔍 Added externalURL flag do to not being able to log in with default UN and PW
 ```
 helm install local-harbor harbor/harbor --set externalURL=http://core.harbor.domain/harbor
 ```